In a Crisis

 Follow standard hospital procedures

-This includes filling out forms, a quick screening by a nurse, and waiting to see a doctor, which can be anywhere from one to several hours depending on how busy the hospital is.
-If you wait a long time, just be assured that you are in a safe place.
+This includes filling out forms, a quick screening by a nurse, and waiting to see a doctor.
+If you wait a long time to see a doctor, be assured that you are in a safe place.

 Meet with a nurse or doctor